 |Rear camera||Dual 12MP, OIS on both, 2x optical zoom||12MP, OIS||Dual 12MP, OIS (f/1.8 lens only), 2x optical zoom|

 |Front camera||7MP with laser facial recognition||7MP||7MP|

 |Price?||From £999||From £699||From £799|

 This is the big flagship of the bunch - packed with top specs, a stunning design, and the best screen we've ever seen on an iPhone.

 The main draws here are:

-1 - The screen.
+- The screen.
 It's a whopper, covering the entire front of the phone right to the edges, and the quality is quite something.
-It's AMOLED like a Samsung Galaxy phone, and has a resolution of 1125 x 2436 pixels.
+It's OLED, and has a resolution of 1125 x 2436 pixels.

 The other thing that sets the iPhone X apart is the price.
 It's a whopping £999 or £1149, depending on storage - but thankfully there are contract deals available to make that more manageable.

 - You want the best of the best